MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 | Users: 2000                 |                       |
 | Call Queues: 2000           |                       |

-Existing Items limits can be increased/removed by updated the spreadsheet accordingly.
+Existing Items limits can be increased/removed by updating the spreadsheet accordingly.

 ## Warnings